 The net change measures, to some extent the climate for managers.
 If the net change is negative, managers believe it is difficult to raise capital for new trading strategies.
 In a strong market, we will observe positive numbers while in an environment unfriendly to asset raising and asset management will see a decline.

 Number of registered managers

 We count the number of managers registered with the NFA, either as pending member or as full members.
 The development over time can be seen below.

 CTA/CPO by registration status

 Our count of the total managers differs from the NFAs count as we aggregate including the Pending managers.
 We also record the manager on the date when we observe that the manager has appeared or disappeared from the NFA register.
 Our count and date will thus differ slightly from the official numbers.

-CTAs and CPOs have slightly different regulatory status and the particular registration depends on the activities of the manager.
+CTAs and CPOs have slightly different regulatory statuses and the particular registration depends on the activities of the manager.
 To match NFA’s numbers, we count similarly, only counting managers that are under their oversight and are registered in a particular category.
 Some managers only have one type of registration but to have both the CTA and CPO registration is also possible.
-This is the reason for why the total number of managers is smaller than the sum of the parts.
+This is the reason why the total number of managers is smaller than the sum of the parts.